 Upon receipt of the laboratory analytical data, Barr performed a data quality review.
-A summary of the data quality review is included in Appendix E. The review concluded that all data met the data quality objectives of the project and are deemed acceptable for the purposes of this project, as qualified in the tables.
+A summary of the data quality review is included in Appendix D. The review concluded that all data met the data quality objectives of the project and are deemed acceptable for the purposes of this project, as qualified in the tables.

-Phase A – During Phase A of the investigation (2018) groundwater samples were collect from temporary wells in select borings and also from test excavations were groundwater was observed.
-Groundwater samples were collected from the borings using 1” PVC screen and riser.
+Phase A – During Phase A of the investigation (2018) groundwater samples were collect from temporary wells in select borings and also from test excavations where groundwater was observed.
+Groundwater samples were collected from the borings using 1–inch diameter PVC screen and riser.
 New screens and risers were used at each sample location.
 A peristaltic pump was used to recover the sample from the temporary wells.
-Purging was not conducted prior to sample collection due to the limited volume and recharge observe.
+Purging was not conducted prior to sample collection due to the limited volume and recharge observed.
 Samples were generally turbid due to this lack of purging.
-If water was encountered in a test excavation, a sample was collected using surface water sampling techniques, which generally included filling a laboratory-cleaned container by lowering it into the water that had infiltrated the excavation.
+If water was encountered in a test excavation, a sample was collected using surface water sampling techniques, which generally included filling a laboratory-cleaned container by lowering it into the water that had accumulated in the excavation.
 The sample was then transferred into the appropriate laboratory-provided sample container.

-Phase B – During Phase B (2019) of the investigation groundwater samples were collected from the existing and newly installed monitoring wells at the Site.
+Phase B – During Phase B (2019) of the investigation, groundwater samples were collected from the existing and newly installed monitoring wells at the Site.
 Due to flood conditions, sampling was not conducted at three locations (J-1, WT-9, and WT-10), and at multiple locations sampling was delayed to allow for flood waters to recede sufficiently.
-No sample was collected from WT-12B because the sampling crew was unable to locate the well (the well was eventually located during the water level measuring event on June 17).
+No sample was collected from well WT-12B because the sampling crew was unable to locate the well (the well was eventually located during the water level measuring event on June 17).
 Wells were sampled in accordance with procedures detailed in the QAPP.

-In addition to samples collected from the monitoring wells, a groundwater sample was also collected from a seep located downgradient from the Landfill at Kraemer Quarry.
-A sample was also collected on the discharge water from the quarry’s pumping operations.
+In addition to samples collected from the monitoring wells, a groundwater sample was collected on May 29, 2019 from a seep located downgradient of the Landfill at Kraemer Quarry.
+A sample of the discharge water from the quarry’s pumping operations was also collected.
+The discharge water sample was collected from an outfall flowing into settling ponds in the northwest corner of the quarry.
+The sample was collected at this point because due to flooded conditions the normal effluent point for the pumping operations was not in use and sampling could not be conducted safely at the interim effluent point.
+Sample locations are shown on Figure 3.

 Investigation Derived Waste

 Investigation derived waste (IDW), including soil cuttings from well construction activities and purge water from well development and sampling, was containerized in 55-gallon steel drums.
 Solid and liquid waste streams were containerized separately.
 The waste was profiled as similar to the IDW disposed of during the 2015 well installation at the Landfill.
-Clean Harbors collected IDW generated as part of the Phase B investigation and hauled it off Site for disposal on June 24, 2019.
+Clean Harbors collected IDW generated as part of the Phase B investigation and hauled it offsite for disposal on June 24, 2019.
+The HQ rock cores were boxed and stored offsite.

 Summary of Analytical Results